-- Mail to: Title VI Coordinator, MBTA Office of Diversity and Civil Rights, Suite 3800, 10 Park Plaza, Boston, MA 02116 or, - Email to: MBTACivilRights@mbta.com
+Have you filed a lawsuit regarding this complaint? □Yes □No If yes, plea ase provide a copy of the complaint. - Mail to: Title VI Coordinator, MBTA Office of Diversity and Civil Rights, Suite 3800, 10 Park Plaza, Boston, MA 02116 Email to: or, MBTACivilRights@mbta.com